carl-mc/state_reach_africa/README.md

 & Kortum (2002) estimate different trade elasticity measures ($= $ 8.28
 and 3.2 respectively), I construct the market access measure for both parameters.

+The data come as multi-band .tif files where each band corresponds to one year, in chronological order since 1940.
+Again, I use the 1966 road data for all years before that year.

 <img src="README_files/figure-markdown_strict/market-1.png" width="50%" /><img src="README_files/figure-markdown_strict/market-2.png" width="50%" />